-Being screened regularly means that any abnormal changes in the cells of the cervix can be identified at an early stage and, if necessary, treated to stop cancer developing.
+Being screened regularly means any abnormal changes in the cells of the cervix can be identified at an early stage and, if necessary, treated to stop cancer developing.

-The cervical screening test usually takes around five minutes to carry out.
-An instrument called a speculum will be gently inserted into your vagina to hold the walls of your vagina open so that your cervix is visible.
-A small soft brush will be used to take some cells from the surface of your cervix.
+The doctor or nurse will gently put an instrument, called a speculum, into your vagina.
+This holds the walls of the vagina open so the cervix can be seen.
+A small soft brush will be used to gently collect some cells from the surface of your cervix.

 Changes in the cells of the cervix are often caused by the human papilloma virus (HPV).
 There are more than 100 different types of HPV.
 Some types are high risk and some types are low risk.
-HPV-16 and HPV-18 are considered to be high risk for cervical cancer.
+HPV-16 and HPV-18 are considered to be highest risk for cervical cancer.